jonoxer/PCB-Tray/README.md

 position while the glue is drying.
 Cut a few of the assembly jigs and slide them down onto the tray without glue.
 This prevents the sides from deforming.
-You can then either put rubber bands around the whole assembly, or sit weights on the assembly jigs to keep the parts sitting flat while the glue dries:
+You can then either put rubber bands around the whole assembly, or sit a weight such as a book on the assembly jigs to keep the parts sitting flat while the glue dries:

 ![Assembly jig](assembly-jig.jpg)